 Just eating food, in general, will lead to some plaque development.
 If your pup seems to have a lion’s share, there could be certain things that are exacerbating the issue.
 Below are some of the main reasons that plaque and tartar form, and the best things that you can do to stop them!

 The problem with the vast majority of canine dental regimes is that they don't exist.
 But without any regular cleaning, it's just a matter of time before some sort of mouth problem develops.
 This is especially the case if you have a toy breed, because their teeth simply don't fit together well.
 While brushing your mutt's teeth may sound excessive, be assured it is not!
 It's an easy way to stop any nastiness from growing in the first place.
 A word to the wise: when introducing teeth brushing to your pup, start slow.
-Dogs usually get a little freaked out by foreign objects, even more so if these objects are being forced in their mouth.
-Best practice is to start gently with just your finger.
-Be quick about it and offer lots of praise so your pooch starts to see the regime as normal and the experience is positive.
+Dogs usually get a little freaked out by foreign objects, even more so if these objects are being forced into the mouth.
+The best practice is to start gently with just your finger.
+Be quick about it and offer lots of praise so your pooch starts to see the regime as normal and the experience as positive.
 Many vets advise to then use some gauze on your finger for a while, and only when your dog is good with that should you introduce a special toothbrush made for dogs.
 It takes a bit of patience to start the process, but you'll be saving yourself time and money in the long run.

 Too many annual vet appointments skip out on a true mouth exam.
 This really is no good, seeing as many serious health issues stem from rotting teeth.
 In fact, many experts advise not one, but two mouth check-ups a year is your best bet to beat tartar buildup.
 Sometimes, your vet may see small chunks of tartar that can be removed on the spot without causing your pup much distress.
 If a bigger problem is found, you may need to schedule a cleaning.
 Some form of sedation will be used so that proper, in-depth tartar removal can be done.
 Check with your vet to see what the best options are for a pooch who is unwell or older and unable to handle anesthesia.
 These major cleanings can help prevent a serious infection from causing worse trouble for your favorite fur buddy.